lizschley/number_six/scripts/documentation/update_process.md

 - By using run_as_prod as an argument in Step 1, you will not be able to use the wrong input, for example, it forbids using the explicit [create keys](https://github.com/lizschley/number_six/blob/develop/data/json_templates/updating_dev_input_template.json) (JSON keys beginning with add_) as input and also adds the <PROD_PROCESS_IND> prefix to the file output to the <MANUAL_UPDATE_JSON> directory
 - run_as_prod and real production in Step 3 forbids the explicit creates (key beginning with add_) and will only read json files that are named correctly.
 - Deleting associations work identically in development and production, therefore the input is the same.
-- It does not throw an error if you are trying to delete the same associations multiple times (as long as the foreign keys still exist).
+- It does not throw an error if you are trying to delete the same associations multiple times (as long as the records with the foreign keys still exist).
 - No matter how you delete associations, deleting associations automatically writes a file to the production update input directory.
 The file contents are exactly like the input for deleting associations in development and the filename has the production prefix.
 - It is also possible to delete associations along with the normal run_as_prod input.